itzmun2811/jet_trove-package_booking_website/README.md

-# JetTrove – Tour Package Booking Website
+JetTrove – Tour Package Booking Website

-JetTrove is a modern web application for discovering and booking travel experiences.
+-JetTrove is a modern web application for discovering and booking travel experiences.
 It provides both users and guides with role-specific functionality—travelers can explore and book packages, while guides can add and manage their own tour offerings.

 ## Live URL -